package-chain/research/whitepaper.md

 # The verified build chain project
-- Package chain is the first truly decentralized software distribution mechanism.
-Software distributed with package chain is guaranteed to work on any computer running a package chain client.
+- Build chain is the first truly decentralized software distribution mechanism.
+  Binaries distributed with package chain are guaranteed to work on any computer running a build chain client.
 - Binaries are verified on chain.
 There is a trustless link between the sources, the binary and the build process.
-- Package chain blures the line between package management and incremental build caching, leading to reduced compile times and higher developer productivity.
-- Package chain integrates well with existing package managers and workflows.
+- Build chain is a decentralised and distributed backend for package managers, build caches and ci systems.

 # Problem statement
 Developer often face two significant issues hampering their productivity.